magomimmo/modern-cljs/doc/tutorial-01.md

 We're now going to write our very first CLJS code.
-Open the `src/cljs/modern_cljs/core.cljs` file with your preferred editor and cut and paste the following CLJS code:
+Open the `src/cljs/modern_cljs/core.cljs` file with your preferred editor and type into it the following CLJS code:

 ```clj
 ;; create the main project namespace